 What is Freed?

-Freed has earned its popularity honestly.
-It is fast, the interface is clean, the notes are good, it works on web and mobile, supports specialty templates and 90+ languages, and you can be up and running on your own in minutes with a credit card.
-For a solo physician whose number-one pain is finishing notes, Freed solves that problem well and at an approachable price.
+Freed is fast, the interface is clean, the notes are good, and the setup is self-serve: a credit card and a few minutes gets you running.
+It works on web and mobile, supports 90+ languages, and ships with specialty templates.
+For a solo physician whose number-one pain is finishing notes, Freed solves that problem well at an approachable price.

 What is LucasAI?